Arlo Technologies (NYSE:ARLO) Releases Q3 2022 Earnings Guidance

-Arlo Technologies (NYSE:ARLO – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
+Arlo Technologies (NYSE:ARLO – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of -$0.17–$0.10 for the period, compared to the consensus estimate of -$0.12.
 The company issued revenue guidance of $125.00 million-$135.00 million, compared to the consensus revenue estimate of $124.39 million.

-Arlo Technologies (NYSE:ARLO – Get Rating) last announced its quarterly earnings results on Tuesday, August 9th.
-The company reported $0.01 earnings per share for the quarter, topping analysts’ consensus estimates of ($0.06) by $0.07.
-The firm had revenue of $118.98 million for the quarter, compared to the consensus estimate of $110.37 million.
+Arlo Technologies (NYSE:ARLO – Get Rating) last issued its quarterly earnings data on Tuesday, August 9th.
+The company reported ($0.13) EPS for the quarter, topping analysts’ consensus estimates of ($0.17) by $0.04.
+The company had revenue of $118.98 million for the quarter, compared to analysts’ expectations of $110.37 million.
 Arlo Technologies had a negative return on equity of 38.13% and a negative net margin of 8.44%.
-The business’s revenue was up 20.7% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned ($0.28) earnings per share.
-As a group, sell-side analysts expect that Arlo Technologies will post -0.65 earnings per share for the current fiscal year.
+The firm’s quarterly revenue was up 20.7% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted ($0.28) earnings per share.
+Sell-side analysts forecast that Arlo Technologies will post -0.65 EPS for the current year.

 Hedge Funds Weigh In On Arlo Technologies